ischrot/ischrot.github.io/teaching/ws23_24/seminar.md

 ## Topics

-Below you can find a tentative list of the topics that we offer along with *some literature suggestions (TO DO)*.
+Below you can find a tentative list of the topics that we offer along with some [literature suggestions][lit].
 We plan to have 8 presentations on 8 different topics.

 1. Single-species and interacting population models in ecology
 2. Integro-difference equations in spatial ecology